 Marketing through your clients.
 Your previous clients can become your personal army of advertisers.
 Use your connections with them to make connections with others – either directly or indirectly.

 We had mentioned in a previous paragraph about social media, but we are going to talk about it again.
-Remember that if you inspect for a 35 year old professional who is buying their first home, that likely he has a circle of friends in the same/similar position in life.
+Remember that if you inspect for a 35-year-old professional who is buying their first home, that likely he has a circle of friends in the same/similar position in life.
 So if you take a picture of the outside of the home you inspected for that person, put it on Facebook, tag your client and their agent in it, then all of their friends will see their new home and YOUR company name.

 In addition to that, if you choose to run paid ads on forums like Instagram and Facebook, you can now target those ads to appear in front of your client’s friends and family – and that is a powerful tool.

 In that same vein, the more you genuinely interact with your clients online, the more they interact with you, and the more others see that online.
 For instance, someone found an old phone box on the outside of their house.
-Him and all their friends were trying to figure it out.
+He and all their friends were trying to figure it out.
 Then one of my clients (who was in the discussion) tagged me in the discussion and asked if I could chime in – which I did.
-All of their friends (who were all buying houses or looking) all saw my company name, and asked me questions after I answered what the box was.
+All of their friends (who were all buying houses or looking) all saw my company name and asked me questions after I answered what the box was.

 That is just one example of taking a few moments to connect with previous clients over social media.
 When you do, the benefits are not immediate, but instead are long term.

-Another way to market through your previous clients is to make sure they leave you reviews.
-Statistics show time and again that when people choose a professional, they rely heavily on reviews.
+Another way to market through your previous clients is to make sure they leave

 They want to see that you have been around, do good work, and that people like you.
 The major ones to be concerned with (as of the writing of this) are Google Business Reviews, Facebook Reviews, Yelp Reviews, Angie’s List, Zillow, and Home Adviser (if you choose to use them – there are mixed feelings on Home Adviser).

 When you have an arsenal of good reviews, it is hard to lose a client to another home inspector.
-After every home inspection send an email with an easy link for the client to click on and review you.
+After every home inspection

 Whatever way you choose to connect with previous clients, remember that previous clients are an important marketing point.
 And best of all, it is mostly done free – just with a little effort.